arturmatlega/instalguru-blog-en/_posts/2020-12-02-a-modern-curbless-shower-design-is-it-worth-the-effort.md

 ---
 ## Curbless shower - a perfect solution for small bathrooms

-Many homeowners claim that a curbless shower creates an impression of space, which is very important for small bathrooms.
-It is particularly noticable if a walk-in type shower is installed instead of a standard stall.
+Many homeowners claim that a curbless shower creates an impression of more space, which is very important for small bathrooms.
+It is particularly noticeable if a walk-in type shower is installed instead of a standard stall.

 {:.distinction.distinction-quotation.distinction-positive}

-Interior design experts stress that it is not only an impression, but a confirmed fact.
+Interior design experts stress that it is not just an impression, but a confirmed fact.
 A curbless shower simply takes less space and is not as limiting as standard solutions.

 A curbless shower is sometimes referred to as linear shower.
 The name is derived from the linear drain used in this type of showers.